mdapena/pyventus/docs/tutorials/event.md

 !!! info "Using Different Emitters and Linkers"

 	<p style='text-align: justify;' markdown>
-	    &emsp;&emsp;The `EventEmitter` and `EventLinker` used in the code examples can be easily replaced with any custom or built-in Pyventus implementation of your choice.
+	    The `EventEmitter` and `EventLinker` used in the code examples can be easily replaced with any custom or [*built-in*](/pyventus/getting-started/#optional-dependencies) Pyventus implementation of your choice.
 		For more information on available options, consult the official documentation.
 	</p>

 <br>